ClementNerma/Rave/docs/books/hybrid.md

 ## Classes in depth

-Now we've acquired the basis of classes, this part will teach you more complex features of OOP like templates, inheritance or stated classes.
+Now we've acquired the basis of classes, this part will teach you more complex features of OOP like inheritance, sub-typing or interfaces.

 ### The destructor